sgregnt/sgregnt.github.io/_pages/about.md

   - /about.html
 ---

-I am studying towards a PhD degree at the University of Chicago, in the depatment of Statistics.
+I am studying towards a PhD degree at the University of Chicago, in the depatment of [Statistics](https://galton.uchicago.edu/).
 My research is conducted under supervision of [Prof. Lek-Heng Lim.](https://www.stat.uchicago.edu/~lekheng/)

-I'm interested in applying non standard tools form abstract algebra and topology to the study of theory and applications of neural networks.
-Two areas that I'm currently most interested in are:
+I'm interested in applying non standard tools form abstract algebra and topolgy to the study of neural networks.
+For most up to date professional expirience please see my [linkedin page](https://www.linkedin.com/in/greg-naitzat-783a9b4/).

-* Tropical algebra and tropical geometry of deep neural network.

-* Topological data analysis to boost performance of neural networks.

-For most upto date professional expirience please see my linkedin page.